Summer Optometry Practicum

 Flights and accommodations are the responsibility of the participant to purchase and arrange.

-Our International Office is available to support all participants in guidance regarding local transportation, arrangements, and expected costs.
+Our International Office can provide guidance regarding local transportation, arrangements, and expected costs.

 Click here to register for the Summer Optometry Practicum